gusrubin/lab-springboot/README.md

 # lab-springboot
-Spring Boot laboratory for test and training new knowledge
+Spring Boot laboratory for testing and training new knowledge